WEsayAn idyllic village at the heart of the Monterosa ski area offering high altitude skiing

 Great for families, Gressoney has something for everyone from the fun of the 'Snow Garden' to gentle family friendly runs, through to long winding pistes along the valley and challenging off-piste.

 Surrounded by some of highest peaks in Europe, the Gressoney area offers fantastic views from its many atmospheric mountain restaurants but more importantly high altitude snow-sure skiing and with approximately 180km of varied and usually uncrowded pistes, you will feel that you are discovering something unique and unspoilt every day!
 No wonder then that the area is often referred to as one of Italy’s 'best kept secrets'.

-The nightlife and apres scene are relatively quiet and gernally an informal affair with a number of local bars and cafés offering a warm welcome and a good choice of beers and local Italian wine.
+The nightlife and apres scene are relatively quiet and informal affair with a number of local bars and cafés offering a warm welcome and a good choice of beers and local Italian wine.

 New for 2015/16

 Over the hill in Champoluc, the 3-star Champoluc hotel, right by the gondola, is now operated as a UK owned chalet hotel.

 - Exellent intermediate and advanced off-piste, including heli-skiing